No Request Left Behind: Tackling Heterogeneity in Long-Context LLM Inference with Medha: Evaluation

 To evaluate capacity systematically, we designed two workload scenarios: (1) a baseline with only short-context requests (\ie{}, ShareGPT4) and (2) a mixed workload containing 5\% long-context requests (128K--1M tokens).
 We vary the system load from 0.25 to 1.75 queries per second (QPS) and compare \sysname{} against \ls{} (TP-2, CP-4) and Sarathi (TP-8, PP-2).
 For fairness, we configure \sysname{} with similar configuration (TP-8, SPP-2).

-\myparagraph{Baseline Performance} In the scenario with only short requests (\Cref{fig:e2e:a100:ttft:short}, \Cref{fig:e2e:a100:tpot:short}), all systems exhibit comparable performance at low loads (0.25 QPS).
+\myparagraph{Baseline Performance} In the scenario with only short requests (\Cref{fig:e2e:a100:ttft:short}), all systems exhibit comparable performance at low loads (0.25 QPS).
 However, as load increases, \ls{}'s performance degrades considerably, which we attribute to resource fragmentation.
 At 1.75 QPS, \ls{}'s P90 TTFT increases dramatically, while \sysname{} maintains consistent latency.
-Furthermore, \sysname achieves considerably better latency compared to Sarathi due to \sysname's SPP technique, which helps reduce TTFT.
+Furthermore, \sysname achieves considerably better latency compared to Sarathi due to \sysname's SPP, which helps reduce TTFT.

 \myparagraph{Long Query Performance} \Cref{fig:e2e:a100:ttft:long} shows significant benefits for \sysname{} with long-context requests.
-At 0.75 QPS, \sysname{} achieves a 30× median TTFT improvement over \ls{}.
-Sarathi and \sysname{}-FCFS quickly degrade due to the HOL blocking.
+At 0.75 QPS, \sysname{} achieves a 30\myx median TTFT improvement over \ls{}.
+Sarathi and \sysname{}-FCFS quickly degrade due to the convoy effect.
 Even at 1.25 QPS, \sysname{} maintains acceptable TTFT latencies, offering ~5\myx{} higher effective capacity than the baselines.
-Some baseline systems fail to complete requests within the 60-minute profiling window due to HOL blocking, resulting in truncated CDFs.
+Some baseline systems fail to complete requests within the 60-minute profiling window due to convoy effect, resulting in truncated CDFs.

 \myparagraph{Decode Performance} \Cref{fig:e2e:a100:tpot} shows that \ls{} experiences ~5\myx{} higher TPOT latencies than \sysname{}, even at high loads without long requests, due to resource fragmentation.
 With long requests, \sysname{} achieves comparable or better TPOT while processing significantly more requests with an order of magnitude lower TTFT.
 Even Sarathi, optimized for low decode latency, reaches TPOTs as high as 1 second due to its static chunking approach, which increases costs for processing later chunks in long sequences.
 In contrast, \sysname{}'s adaptive chunking maintains consistent performance across varying sequence lengths.